 Type 2 Diabetes

 Type 2 Diabetes is characterized by insulin resistance, a condition where body cells fail to respond to insulin properly.
 The insulin receptor is believed to be involved in defective responsiveness of body tissue to insulin.
-Type 2 Diabetes is said to be the most common type of Diabetes mellitus.
-Major causes of Type 2 Diabetes are lifestyle factors and usually genetics.
-Obesity, lack of physical activity, poor diet, stress, and urbanization are known to be the developing factors for Type 2 Diabetes.
+It is said to be the most common type of Diabetes mellitus.

 Excessive consumption of sugar-sweetened drinks and saturated fats are responsible for this type of diabetes.
 Cutting down on white rice can also help in the prevention.
 The difference between Type 1 and Type 2 Diabetes is that former one can occur at a young age whereas the latter one can strike in adulthood, the first signs start to develop mostly after the age 30.